Teoroo-CMC/PiNN/doc/utils/ray_tune.rst

 A working example
 =================

-Suppose we would like to tune the hyperparameters for a say, learning rate, number of Pi blocks and the cutoff radius for a PiNet potential.
+Suppose we would like to tune the hyperparameters for say, learning rate, number of Pi blocks and the cutoff radius for a PiNet potential.
 We need to first declare the space we would like to search, with Tune.